 Ability to work nights and weekends

-Foster presence within the residence halls and greater community
+Foster presence within the residence halls and the greater community

 Cultivate positive relationships with students and other campus partners

 Develop and facilitate relevant community education opportunities for student residents